Security-Onion-Solutions/securityonion-docs/osquery.rst

 Fleet
 -----

 We include Fleet to manage your osquery deployment.
-For more information, please see the Fleet section.
+For more information, please see the :ref:`Fleet` section.

 Community ID
 ------------

-We sponsored the development of Community ID support for osquery:
+We sponsored the development of :ref:`Community ID` support for osquery:

 https://dactiv.llc/blog/correlate-osquery-network-connections/